-Control Station Switch/Instrument Panel
+Helm Switch and Instrument Panel

-Switch/Instrument Panel (Option)
+Helm Switch and Instrument Panel (Option)

-Smartcraft[TM] deluxe Gauges
+Smartcraft[TM] Gauges

-The optional gauge set on your boat includes the SmartcraftTM deluxe tachometer and speedometer multi-gauge system.
+The optional gauge set on your boat includes the Smartcraft tachometer and speedometer multi-gauge system.
 By pressing the "mode" button to change displays, the operator is able to gather important data critical to the safe operation of the boat and boat systems.